eslint/rfcs/designs/2024-multithread-linting/README.md

 The `isSerializable` function is defined from the requirements for serializable objects.
 Trivially, one could call `structuredClone()` or [`v8.serialize()`](https://nodejs.org/docs/latest-v18.x/api/v8.html#v8serializevalue) on a specified value and if an error is caught, assume that the value is unserializable.
 If there is a more correct implementation we could use that one instead.
+`JSON.stringify` cannot be used because it simply ignores unserializable values.

 ### `ESLint#lintFiles()`